 It often happens when you have overeaten, especially after too much rich food, alcohol, meat, and desserts, however, there could be a lot more going on behind the scenes.

 ACID REFLUX SYMPTOMS

-Bad breath; Nausea; Pain in your chest or the upper part of your abdomen; Problems swallowing or painful swallowing; Respiratory problems; Vomiting; and/or The wearing away of your teeth.
+Bad breath; Nausea; Pain in the upper part of your abdomen; Problems swallowing or painful swallowing; Respiratory problems; Vomiting; and/or The wearing away of your teeth.
 (1)